-Swedish producer Gidge takes his time unraveling the eight-minute masterpiece, weaving together electronic soundscapes with live instrumentation in a way that seems effortless.
+Swedish producer duo Gidge take their time unraveling this eight-minute masterpiece, weaving together electronic soundscapes with live instrumentation in a way that seems effortless.
 That blaring horn that introduces the track acts as a sort of anchor throughout, as we’re taken from one serene moment to another, building ultimately to a triumphant climax that takes two full minutes to billow out.
-You can pre-order his upcoming album Autumn Bells from Atomnation and get the download of “Norrland” when you do.
+You can pre-order their upcoming album Autumn Bells from Atomnation and get the download of “Norrland” when you do.

 The video for Suno Deko‘s single “Thrown Color” takes the title theme quite literally.
 David Courtright faces the camera wearing all white, secures his safety goggles and proceeds to actually throw color.
 The result is a beautiful rainbow of bright colors spattering his entire body, and the sheet behind him—until he tears it down and traipses around in the woods.
 The visuals, directed by Jonathan Bouknight, are a perfect counterpart to the track’s complex orchestra of sound.